a6b8/rss-merge-service/README.md

 ### Prototyp
 **User Interface**
-Using Google Spreadsheet for fast iteration cycles:
+Using a Google Spreadsheet as Interface.
+For Transmitting the Spreadsheet is set public and readable as json.:

+The Spreadsheet do:
 - Sort Sources by Category
 - Set Names
 - Generate URL with Parameters